Product

 - ▸Apps / devices / services send NDJSON to EdgeMQ.

-- ▸EdgeMQ lands segments in S3 under structured prefixes.
+- ▸EdgeMQ lands segments (and, when enabled, Parquet raw or views) in S3 under structured prefixes.

 - ▸Your feature jobs (Spark, Flink, dbt, custom Python) transform those segments into feature tables or online stores.